community-scripts/ProxmoxVE-Local/README.md

 # PVE Scripts Local 🚀

 A modern web-based management interface for Proxmox VE (PVE) helper scripts.
 This tool provides a user-friendly way to discover, download, and execute community-sourced Proxmox scripts locally with real-time terminal output streaming.
+No more need for curl -> bash calls, it all happens in your enviroment.

 ## 🎯 Deployment Options

 This application can be deployed in multiple ways to suit different environments:

-- **🐧 Proxmox Host**: Run directly on your Proxmox VE host system
 - **📦 Debian LXC Container**: Deploy inside a Debian LXC container for better isolation
-- **⚡ Quick Install**: Use the automated `install.sh` script for easy setup
+- **⚡ Quick Install**: Use the automated `install.sh` script for easy setup or use the helper-script.

 All deployment methods provide the same functionality and web interface.